Business Loans

 A benefit corporation, or a B-corp, is a mission-driven for-profit corporation.
 B-corps must pay corporate taxes and may be required to submit annual reports showing community contributions.
 Besides having ownership of the company, B-corp shareholders are responsible for making sure the corporation remains profitable and contributes to the public good.

 Corporations are subject to more rules and regulations than simpler business entities like sole proprietorships.
-When establishing a new corporation, follow these steps to get started on the right track.
+It’s a good idea to hire a business attorney to help you navigate the process.
+The basic steps are:

 1. Research your business name

-Before settling on a name for your corporation, be sure to check the official trademark database within the U.S. Patent and Trademark Office to avoid a costly trademark infringement lawsuit.
+Before settling on a name for your corporation, check your state’s corporation database to find out if your desired business name is already taken.
+You should also check the official trademark database within the U.S. Patent and Trademark Office to avoid a costly trademark infringement lawsuit.

-You could also trademark your own business name to prevent other businesses in your industry from using it.
+You may want to trademark your own business name to prevent other businesses in your industry from using it.
 You could obtain trademark protection for the name of your products or services as well.

 2. Find out where you need to register the business